Lipen/formal-methods-course/lec-dafny.typ

   The last example is _different_ from the two statements `x = x + y; y = x - y;` ]

-== Weakest Precondition for Simultaneous Assignment
+== Weakest Pre-condition for Simultaneous Assignment

 #definition[
   The weakest pre-condition for a _simultaneous assignment_ $x_1, x_2 := E_1, E_2$ is constructed by replacing each $x_1$ with $E_1$ and each $x_2$ with $E_2$ in post-condition $Q$.